Tarana-Tarana/Disney-Plus-Hotstar-Clone/README.md

 # Disney-Plus-Hotstar-Clone
-A Front-end Clone of Disney+ Hotstar Website; build using HTML,CSS and JavaScript
+A Front-end Clone of Disney+ Hotstar Website developed using HTML, CSS and JavaScript
 # Description
 The homepageconsists of a header with the Disney+ Hotstar logo, search bar, and navigation menu.
 The main section has a carousel slider displaying the latest movies and TV shows, a section displaying featured content and a list of genres.